How To Lose Upper Body Fat (According To Experts)

 The dumbbell bent over row trains the back muscles, as well as the biceps and forearms.

-Performing the bent-over row with dumbbells allows you to increase the range of motion and vary your grip, as well as offers you the opportunity to add a twist (wrist pronation and supination).
+Performing the bent-over row with dumbbells allows you to increase the range of motion and vary your grip, as well as offers you the opportunity to compensate for any discrepancies between sides.

 All of these tweaks can help you build more muscle and better individualize your training.